 Using Lines and Knots

 Tying knots is an important skill for boat operators that improves with practice.
-Knowing how to securely tie knots will not only keep your boat and equipment secure when tying off to piers and mooring buoys, but may also be an emergency procedure if you are forced to anchor in open water during bad weather.
+Knowing how to tie knots securely will not only keep your boat and equipment secure when tying off to piers and mooring buoys but also may be crucial in an emergency if you are forced to anchor in open water during bad weather.